 Early Career Scientist Spotlight | Usha Bhatta

 Usha Bhatta is a Post Doctoral Research Scientist working with CucCAP Plant Pathologist Dr. Lina Quesada-Ocampo in the Vegetable Pathology Lab at North Carolina State University, Department of Entomology and Plant Pathology and the NC Plant Sciences Initiative.
-Usha’s hometown is Mahendranagar, Nepal and she focus of her work in the Quasada-Ocampo lab is Plant pathology, genomics, integrated disease management.
+Usha’s hometown is Mahendranagar, Nepal and she focus of her work in the Quesada-Ocampo lab is Plant pathology, genomics, integrated disease management.

 Introduce yourself—your background, where you are now, and your current research focus.